GuanceCloud/guance-docs/docs/en/datakit/redis.md

       host = "localhost"
       port = 6379
       # unix_socket_path = "/var/run/redis/redis.sock"
-      # 配置多个db，配置了dbs，db也会放入采集列表。dbs=[]或者不配置则会采集redis中所有非空的db
+      # 配置多个 db，配置了 dbs，db 也会放入采集列表。dbs=[] 或者不配置则会采集 Redis 中所有非空的 db
       # dbs=[]
       # username = "<USERNAME>"
       # password = "<PASSWORD>"

       ## @param connect_timeout - number - optional - default: 10s
       # connect_timeout = "10s"

       ## @param service - string - optional
       # service = "<SERVICE>"

       ## @param interval - number - optional - default: 15
       interval = "15s"

       ## @param keys - list of strings - optional
       ## The length is 1 for strings.
       ## The length is zero for keys that have a type other than list, set, hash, or sorted set.
       #
       # keys = ["KEY_1", "KEY_PATTERN"]

       ## @param warn_on_missing_keys - boolean - optional - default: true
       ## If you provide a list of 'keys', set this to true to have the Agent log a warning
       ## when keys are missing.
       #
       # warn_on_missing_keys = true

       ## @param slow_log - boolean - optional - default: true
       slow_log = true

       ## @param all_slow_log - boolean - optional - default: false
       ## Collect all slowlogs returned by Redis.
 When set to false, will only collect slowlog
       ## that are generated after this input starts, and collect the same slowlog only once.
       all_slow_log = false

       ## @param slowlog-max-len - integer - optional - default: 128
       slowlog-max-len = 128

       ## @param command_stats - boolean - optional - default: false
       ## Collect INFO COMMANDSTATS output as metrics.
       # command_stats = false

       ## Set true to enable election
       election = true

       # [inputs.redis.log]
       # #required, glob logfiles
       # files = ["/var/log/redis/*.log"]

       ## glob filteer
       #ignore = [""]

       ## grok pipeline script path
       #pipeline = "redis.p"

       ## optional encodings:
       ##    "utf-8", "utf-16le", "utf-16le", "gbk", "gb18030" or ""
       #character_encoding = ""

       ## The pattern should be a regexp.
 Note the use of '''this regexp'''
       ## regexp link: https://golang.org/pkg/regexp/syntax/#hdr-Syntax
       #match = '''^\S.*'''

       [inputs.redis.tags]
       # some_tag = "some_value"
       # more_tag = "some_other_value"